JOCPhys/PREVENT-Project-JOC/README.md

 HELP TO PREVENT HATE
 __Overview__
 The ‘Help to PREVENT Hate!’ is a website for people to keep our country and communities in the UK safe from those that target vulnerable individuals by spreading hate and negative ideologies and cause fear in our communities.
 This site is for parents, concerned citizens and professionals working with vulnerable groups who want to keep their communities safe from hate and terrorism.
 It is for people who want to know more about what the PREVENT strategy is, what to look for and, most importantly, how to report any concerns to the relevant authorities.
-This site will signpost parents, neighbours and professionals to places they can gain information and support, and provide links to where professional training for both individuals and professional teams can be accessed.
+This site will signpost parents, ncitizens and professionals to places they can gain information and support, and provide links to where professional training for both individuals and professional teams can be accessed.

 __Table of Contents__
 -Overview